sangh/LaserShow/README.md

     they are not visible from SW, but usually indexes will tell one to point to a target.
-*   *Index* is a pre-defined place a stepper motor can go defined by an ID (a byte) listed in the Peripheral dictionary.
-Each peripheral's set of indexes is only unique with its self, that is it is possible for two distinct peripherals to share some index ID~s that point to different targets.
-I would be OK making the indexes universally-unique, that is a particular index will point to a particular target on all stepper motors.
+*   *Index* is a pre-defined place a stepper motor can go defined by an ID (a byte) listed in the Targets dictionary.
+The list of targets is shared across all peripherals, that is if, say, '0' points to the XY, then that index is what all peripherals accept as the index for the XY (assuming that they are physically capable of it).
+There is no real error checking to know if a given peripherals can point to the sent index/target.
-    Which would you prefer?

 Header (.py)